 Run More Effective Meetings With The 3 “W”s

 Meetings take up a lot of time and should be viewed as an investment.
 Many leaders fail to get the desired results from their meetings.
-When you look up the definition of the word, you will find that meetings are “an assembly or conference of persons for a specific purpose.”
+When you look up the definition of the word meeting, you will find a definition of “an assembly or conference of persons for a specific purpose.”
 I was in a meeting just the other day during which the person leading the discussion talked about our team’s sales targets for the year.
 He abruptly thanked us for attending and began packing up.
 I asked “do we need to do something?”
+The host, surprised by the questions, said ‘No, this was just for your awareness.’
 With limited exception, there’s no point in having a meeting unless it leads to tangible action.

-Finally, the ‘When’ sets the timeline.
+When Must the Action Be Completed? – The ‘When’ sets the timeline.
 A person can be assigned a specific task, and that’s great.
 But if it is important enough for discussion and assign to someone, it should also be obvious that no one benefits until the task is complete.
 Otherwise, there is no point in writing the action down in the first place.
 The ‘When’ will also help establish a level of accountability.

 Looking for More?
 You Might Like….